-The Board of Directors met four times during 2019, the Company's last fiscal year.
-All directors who served in 2019 attended all of the meetings of the Board and of the committees on which they served that were held during the portion of the last fiscal year for which they were directors or committee members, respectively, except that Thorpe McKenzie did not attend the meeting of the Compensation Committee held on December 8, 2019.
+The Board of Directors met six times during 2020, the Company's last fiscal year.
+All directors who served in 2020 attended all of the meetings of the Board and of the committees on which they served.

 Information Regarding Committees of the Board of Directors